Who insures a property between exchange and completion?

 Do you currently have home insurance?

-The second question to ask is, do you currently have home insurance on your present home?
+The second question to ask: Do you currently have home insurance on your present home?
 If you don’t, then you should.
 But also on your new home, you should insure on the day of exchange.

 Who is responsible for house insurance between exchange and completion?

-Who’s responsible for house insurance between exchange and completion isn’t as important as making sire you are covered.
-I’d rather have insurance in place after exchange and let the insurance companies work it out between them.
+But who’s responsible for house insurance between exchange and completion isn’t as important as making sure you are covered.
+I’d rather have insurance in place after exchange than not, and let the insurance companies work this out between them if something goes wrong.

 What insurance cover is needed after exchange of contracts?

 You will need to take out an insurance policy that offers cover from the date of exchange on your new home.
-In order to be fully protected, you need a policy that covers at the very least the buildings.
+In order to be fully protected, you need a policy that has buildings cover as a minimum.

-You need insurance to cover for things like fire, flood and storm damage.
+You need insurance to cover for things like fire, flood, storm damage, subsidence, fallen trees and burst pipes.
 It’s possible that between exchange and completion something could happen.

 I hope this article has helped on do you need home insurance from exchange or completion